-Getting married is one of the biggest events in a person’s life, perhaps the biggest there is.
-It’s a testament to the bond you forged with your other half, and it’s the beginning of your journey together.
+Getting married is one of the biggest events in a person’s life.
+It’s a testament to a bond forged through love and commitment, and it’s the beginning of a couple’s journey together.

-In this guide to wedding rings, we will walk you through the world of wedding rings and all the little hidden details of special significance.
-Here are some useful questions to ask yourself before the wedding date.
+In this guide to wedding rings, we will walk you through wedding rings and all the hidden details and special significance of each one plus sharing some useful questions to ask yourself before making your wedding band purchase.

 How to Choose a Wedding Ring